 In the outcome position, the Justice card foresees a favorable resolution.
 The truth will surface as a fair reward.
 You shall receive what you’ve been waiting for, and reach the culmination of your plans.
 This will boost your confidence and inspire you to become better.

-Regarding the immediate future, you may want to pat yourself the back because Justice will finally reward you for all your work and troubles.
+Regarding the immediate future, you may want to pat yourself on the back because Justice will finally reward you for all your work and troubles.
 She will bring balance by revealing the truth, and if you’ve been virtuous and true to yourself, the scales will tip to your benefit.

 Justice recognizes hard work and redeems those who have suffered.
 It’s a good omen, like arriving at the peak of a long hike.